Jordan Luplow

-Jordan Thomas Luplow (/ˈluːploʊ/ LOOP-loh-'; born September 26, 1993) is an American professional baseball outfielder for the Atlanta Braves of Major League Baseball (MLB).
-He has previously played in MLB for the Pittsburgh Pirates, Cleveland Indians, Tampa Bay Rays, and Arizona Diamondbacks.
-He was drafted by the Pirates in the third round of the 2014 MLB draft, and made his debut with the Pirates in 2017.
+Jordan Thomas Luplow (/ˈluːploʊ/ LOOP-loh-'; born September 26, 1993) is an American professional baseball outfielder for the Tecolotes de los Dos Laredos of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, Cleveland Indians, Tampa Bay Rays, Arizona Diamondbacks, Toronto Blue Jays, and Minnesota Twins.
+He was drafted by the Pirates in the third round of the 2014 MLB draft, and made his MLB debut with them in 2017.

 Amateur career

 Luplow attended Buchanan High School in Clovis, California, and played college baseball at Fresno State, where he was teammates with New York Yankees outfielder Aaron Judge for two seasons.
-Luplow was as a third baseman in high school, but an injury led to Fresno State coaches converting him to an outfielder.
-He started all 59 games for the Bulldogs as a freshman in 2012, and was named MVP of the WAC Tournament as Fresno State earned an NCAA Tournament berth.
+Luplow was a third baseman in high school, but an injury led to Fresno State coaches converting him to an outfielder.
+He started all 59 games for the Bulldogs as a freshman in 2012, and was named MVP of the WAC tournament as Fresno State earned an NCAA tournament berth.
 Luplow appeared in 41 games as a sophomore, losing part of the season to a shoulder injury.

 As a junior in 2014, he was the Mountain West Conference Player of the Year after hitting .377/.475/.609 with 9 HR and 48 RBI in 57 games as Fresno State's right fielder and primary three-hole hitter.
 After the season, Luplow was named to multiple All-American second and third-teams.
 While at Fresno State, Luplow was named to two All-Conference Academic Teams.
 He was also named an All-Star in both the Alaska Baseball League in 2012, and while playing for the Orleans Firebirds of the Cape Cod Baseball League in 2013.